AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/connecting-data.md

 ## File Upload

 Not sure how to get data from a supplementary source into your data warehouse?
 [Using the `File Upload` feature](../connecting-data/using-file-uploader.md) is a good way to pull in data that you do not need for everyday decision making.
-Following our formatting rules, you can quickly upload CSV files into your data warehouse and join them with other data sources.
+Following our formatting rules, you can quickly upload `.csv` files into your data warehouse and join them with other data sources.

 ## [!DNL MBI] `Import API`